karma-runner/karma-jasmine/README.md

 }
 ```

-You can simple do it by:
+You can simply do it by:
 ```bash
 npm install karma-jasmine@2_0 --save-dev
 ```

 __Note:__
 Since `karma-jasmine 0.3.0` the jasmine library is no longer bundled with `karma-jasmine` and you have to install it on your own.
-You can simple do it by:
+You can simply do it by:
 ```bash
 npm install jasmine-core --save-dev
 ```